COP 26 and the University of Edinburgh

 COP 26 - a global conference that tackles the climate crisis - is coming to Glasgow.
 Find out how the University is contributing and how you can get involved.

-“COP 26” is a major United Nations climate change summit taking place in Glasgow from 9 - 19 November 2020 under the presidency of the UK government.
-Named the “26th session of the Conference of the Parties” – shortened to COP 26 – the conference is an important place for countries to come together to discuss how climate change will be tackled and to agree global and national targets.
+“COP 26” is a major United Nations climate change summit taking place in Glasgow from 31 October -12 November 2021 under the presidency of the UK government.
+Named the “26th session of the Conference of the Parties” – shortened to COP 26 – the conference is an important place for countries to come together to discuss how climate change will be tackled and to agree on global and national targets.